 Sydney Seaplanes flights depart from Rose Bay, head over the harbour and the Ku-ring-gai Chase National Park before landing at one of ten locations in the Hawkesbury River region.

-It’s an unforgettable experience (one of our top things to do in Sydney) that allows you to take in iconic views of Sydney before enjoying one of the finest restaurants in the country.
+It’s an unforgettable experience (one of our top things to do in Sydney) that lets you take in iconic views of the city before enjoying one of the country’s finest restaurants.
 The price includes an à la carte or degustation menu as well as the return flight.

 It’s not cheap, but if you’re celebrating a special occasion, this day trip from Sydney won’t disappoint.